Start Your Business Return Now

 When you work for a traditional employer, you instruct their payroll department on how much money to withhold for federal and state income taxes, if applicable.
 Your employer also determines how much to deduct for Social Security and Medicare taxes based on the current tax rates.

-However, when you work for yourself, it’s your responsibility to figure out which taxes to pay, how much you owe and when the deadlines are.
+However, when you work for yourself, it’s your responsibility to figure out which taxes to pay, how much you owe, and when the deadlines are.

 The key factor in determining if you need to file a tax return is the total amount of net earnings from your self-employment during the tax year.

-Generally, if your net earnings are at least $400 (for 2017) you might have an obligation to file a return.
+Generally, if your net earnings are at least $400 (for 2022) you might have an obligation to file a return.
 Additionally, you’ll likely be on the hook for paying income and self-employment taxes for Social Security and Medicare.

-What are Estimated Payments?
+What are estimated payments?

 As a general rule, the IRS requires anyone self-employed to pay taxes as they earn income.

 While a regular 9-to-5 employer typically withholds taxes from their employee’s gross income, no one withholds taxes on your behalf when you’re self-employed.
 That means you’ll likely need to make estimated payments as you earn money to avoid tax penalties.